dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 (hybridAlgID, m)` along with signature `sig_1` and `Sigma_1.pk`, with the hybrid artifact embedded in the message instead of the signature, could be correctly verified.
-The separation would be identifiable through further investigation but the signature verification itself would not fail.
+The separation would be identifiable through further investigation, but the signature verification itself would not fail.
 Thus, this case shows WNS (assuming the verification algorithm is defined accordingly) but not SNS.